 The MIDI Transformer is a MIDI effect that lets you dynamically manipulate MIDI messages passing through your device in real-time.
-A typical application might be to allow a single expression pedal to control multiple parameters by changing it's MIDI channel of CC using a sustain or a footswitch.
+A typical application might be to allow a single expression pedal to control multiple parameters by changing its MIDI channel or CC using a sustain or a footswitch.

-You can open the routing page by clicking on the page bar on the left.
+You can open the routing page by clicking on the icon in the page bar on the left.